 The school actively encourages the local community to come and visit our school and provide taster sessions to the children.
 So far we have:

 Mark Fitzharris is a GAA developmental coach.
 Through Kildare GAA Mark is responsible for the implementation of a specific number of Games Development projects.
-We are lucky to have Mark come to our school on Fridays to coach Infants, 1st Class for rudimentary and fundamental skills.
+We are lucky to have Mark come to our school on Fridays to coach the classes for rudimentary and fundamental skills.
 He also takes the under 13 students for game based activities.
 We are very lucky to have Mark work with our school.